-BIBLOS libraries [RD-7] are also being developed as open sources and will be made available by ESA, however this approach must be extended also to any new development and many new Earth Explorer development as well as some Copernicus has already included modified clauses to this extent.
-While the IPR will still resides with the developer an open binary and source code permissive licensing is required.
-In order to safeguard Member States interest and allow wide distribution ESA has developed a permissive software licence in the open source spirit but limited to Member States, termed ESA Community Licence Permissive [RD-10].
+BIBLOS libraries [BIBLOS] are also being developed as open sources and will be made available by ESA, however this approach must be extended also to any new development and many new Earth Explorer development as well as some Copernicus has already included modified clauses to this extent.
+With this approach the IPR (or BIPR) can still resides with the developer as long as an open binary and source code permissive licensing for wide redistribution (i.e. for any Agency purpose also outside the specific program) and sublicensing is granted.
+In order to safeguard Member States interest and allow wide distribution ESA has developed a permissive software licence in the open-source spirit but limited to Member States, termed ESA Community Licence Permissive [ECL].